Taxstra Logo

 The Golden Rule: Live entirely on one salary.
 Save 100% of the other.
 This creates an automatic 50% savings rate, guaranteeing financial independence in <15 years.

-Student Loan Coordination
+Student Loan Filing Math

 If you both have loans, 'Married Filing Jointly' might skyrocket your IDR payments.
 We run the math on MFJ vs MFS to minimize total debt service.